-Most of the tributaries in the Lake Whatcom watershed had relatively low concentrations of dissolved solids, indicated by conductivities $\leq 100 \ \mu$ S and alkalinities $\leq 25 \ \text{mg/L}$ (Table 3.3; Figures B147-B155).
-Sites that did not match this description included the residential tributaries (Euclid, Millwheel, and Silver Beach Creeks and the Park Place drain) and Blue Canyon Creek, which drains an area rich in soluble minerals.
-Most sites also had low total suspended solids concentrations ( $\leq 5 \ \text{mg/L}$ ) and low turbidities ( $\leq 5 \ \text{NTU}$ ) except during periods of high precipitation and runoff (Figures B156-B161).
+Most of the tributaries in the Lake Whatcom watershed had relatively low concentrations of dissolved solids, indicated by conductivities $\leq 100~\mu S$ and alkalinities $\leq 30~mg/L$ (Table 3.3; Figures B152-B160).
+Sites that did not match this description included some residential tributaries (Silver Beach Creek and the Park Place drain) and Blue Canyon Creek, which drains an area rich in soluble minerals.
+Most sites also had low total suspended solids concentrations ( $\leq 5~mg/L$ ) and low turbidities ( $\leq 5~NTU$ ) except during periods of high precipitation and runoff (Figures B161-B166).
 The only site that had consistently high solids and turbidity values was Millwheel Creek, which is often turbid due to disturbed sediments in an upstream pond.

-The median ammonium concentrations were generally low ( $\leq 10 \ \mu g$ -N/L) except in the residential streams (Table 3.3; Figures B162-B164).
+The median ammonium concentrations were generally low ( $\leq$ 10 $\mu$ g-N/L) except in Millwheel Creek (Table 3.3; Figures B167-B169).
 Ammonium does not persist long in oxygenated surface waters.
 When present in streams, it usually indicates a near-by source such as an upstream wetland with anaerobic soils or a pollution source.